Sequential attractors in combinatorial threshold-linear networks: Simply-embedded structure and graph rules

-A key to the proof of Theorem~\ref{thm:bidir-sa-partition} is the significant additional constraints on the simply-added structure imposed by the strongly simply-added partition.
-Specifically, with a strongly simply-added partition, not only is the original partition $\{\tau_1|\cdots|\tau_N\}$ simply-added, but also \emph{every coarsening} of the partition (where the components are unions of the $\tau_i$) is simply-added.
-Notice this property does not hold in general for simply-added partitions.
-For example, given a cyclic union on $\{\tau_1|\cdots|\tau_N\}$, the coarser partition $\{\tau_{1} \cup \tau_2~|~ \tau_{3} \cup \cdots \cup \tau_N\}$ is not a simply-added partition since not all nodes in $\tau_{1} \cup \tau_2$ are treated identically by the rest of the graph: the nodes in $\tau_1$ receive edges from $\tau_N$, while the nodes in $\tau_2$ do not.
-The guarantee of the simply-added property for every coarser partition enables an inductive proof to fully nail down $\FP(G)$ for strongly simply-added partitions.
+A key to the proof of Theorem~\ref{thm:bidir-sa-partition} is the significant additional constraints on the simply-embedded structure imposed by the strongly simply-embedded partition.
+Specifically, with a strongly simply-embedded partition, not only is the original partition $\{\tau_1|\cdots|\tau_N\}$ simply-embedded, but also \emph{every coarsening} of the partition (where the components are unions of the $\tau_i$) is simply-embedded.
+Notice this property does not hold in general for simply-embedded partitions.
+For example, given a cyclic union on $\{\tau_1|\cdots|\tau_N\}$, the coarser partition $\{\tau_{1} \cup \tau_2~|~ \tau_{3} \cup \cdots \cup \tau_N\}$ is not a simply-embedded partition since not all nodes in $\tau_{1} \cup \tau_2$ are treated identically by the rest of the graph: the nodes in $\tau_1$ receive edges from $\tau_N$, while the nodes in $\tau_2$ do not.
+The guarantee of the simply-embedded property for every coarser partition enables an inductive proof to fully nail down $\FP(G)$ for strongly simply-embedded partitions.

 As an application of Theorem~\ref{thm:bidir-sa-partition}, we can immediately recover characterizations of the fixed points of disjoint unions and clique unions previously given in \cite[Theorems 11 and 12]{fp-paper}.
 In a disjoint union, every component fixed point support survives to the full network since it has no outgoing edges (by Rule~\ref{rule:graph-domination}: inside-out domination).
 Thus, for a disjoint union, $\FP(G)$ consists of all the fixed points of type (a) from Theorem~\ref{thm:bidir-sa-partition}: unions of (surviving) component fixed points $\sigma_i$, at most one per component.
 In contrast, in a clique union, every component fixed point support dies in the full network since it has a target that outside-in dominates it (in fact, every node outside of $\tau_i$ is a target of any subset of $\tau_i$).
 Thus, for a clique union, $\FP(G)$ consists of all the fixed points of type (b): unions of (dying) component fixed points $\sigma_i$, exactly one from every component.
 Both the disjoint union and clique union characterizations of $\FP(G)$ \cite[Theorems 11 and 12]{fp-paper} are now immediate corollaries of Theorem~\ref{thm:bidir-sa-partition}, and the earlier proofs of these results in \cite{fp-paper} have a similar flavor to the proof of Theorem~\ref{thm:bidir-sa-partition}, which we provide in Appendix Section~\ref{sec:proof-bidir-sa}.